AndyGee/arquillian-demo/ReadMe.md

 Java, Technical - Testing JavaEE Applications.

 ### Audience level
-Beginner to intermediate JavaEE developers.
+Beginner to intermediate JavaEE developers, and those with an interest in "Arquillian Cube"

 ### Type
 Slides and Code